University of Michigan College of Engineering

 The University of Michigan College of Engineering (branded as Michigan Engineering) is the engineering school of the University of Michigan, a public research university in Ann Arbor, Michigan.
+It was founded in 1854.

 History

-The college was founded in 1854, with courses in civil engineering.
+The college was founded in 1854 with courses in civil engineering.
 Since its founding, the College of Engineering established some of the earliest programs in various fields such as data science, computer science, electrical engineering, and nuclear engineering.
 The college's aerospace engineering program celebrated its 100th anniversary in 2014.
 The Materials Science and Engineering program is the oldest continuing metallurgy and materials program in the United States.
-In 2021, it founded the first Robotics Department among the top 10 engineering schools in the United States.
+In 2021, it founded the first robotics department among the top 10 engineering schools in the United States.

 The college was first located on the University's Central Campus before moving to the University's North Campus — which occupies approximately 800 acres (3.25 km^{2}) — starting in the late 1940s.
-Today, the College of Engineering is prominently located in the center of the University's North Campus (the Marine Hydrodynamics Laboratory is located on Central Campus), which is shared with the School of Music, Theatre and Dance, School of Art and Design, and the Taubman College of Architecture and Urban Planning.
+Today, the College of Engineering is prominently located in the center of the University's North Campus (the Marine Hydrodynamics Laboratory is located on Central Campus), which is shared with the School of Music, Theatre and Dance, the School of Art and Design, and the Taubman College of Architecture and Urban Planning.
 The North Campus also houses Lurie Tower, one of 2 grand carillons on the Ann Arbor campus, and one of only 23 in the world.